-(for the periods ended December 31, 2 2022)

 One Year Five Years Ten Years

 Global Select Fund

 Institutional Class

 Return Before Taxes -25.52% 3.79% 9.18%

-Return After Taxes on Distributions -29.72% 0.31% 6.35%
+Return After Taxes on

+Distributions -29.72% 0.31% 6.35%

-Return After Taxes on Distributions
+Return After Taxes on

+Distributions and Sale

-and Sale of Fund Shares -12.10% 3.01% 7.26%
+of Fund Shares -12.10% 3.01% 7.26%

 MSCI World Index

-(reflects no deduction for fees, expenses
+(reflects no deduction for fees,

-or taxes) 18.14% 6.14% 8.85%
+expenses or taxes) 18.14% 6.14% 8.85%

-Russell 3000° Index
+Russell 3000 [®] Index

-(reflects no deduction for fees, expenses
+(reflects no deduction for fees,

-or taxes) 19.21% 8.79% 12.13%
+expenses or taxes) 19.21% 8.79% 12.13%

 Morningstar US Global Large Blend

 Category

-(reflects net performance of funds in this
+(reflects net performance of funds

-group) 17.42% 4.40% 7.50%
+in this group) 17.42% 4.40% 7.50%

-In connection with certain portfolio manager and investment strategy changes, effective July 29, 2022, the Global Select Fund's primary benchmark changed from the Russell 3000° Index to the MSCI World Index.
+July 29, 2022, the Global Select Fund's primary benchmark changed from the Russell 3000° Index to the MSCI World Index.
 Effective the same date, the Global Select Fund's secondary benchmark is the MSCI All Country World Index (ACWI).

 The Global Select Fund's after-tax returns as shown in the above table are calculated using the historical highest applicable individual federal marginal income tax rates for the period and do not reflect the impact of state and local taxes.
 Your actual after-tax returns depend on your tax situation and may differ from those shown.
-If you own shares of the Global Select Fund in a tax-deferred account, such as a 401(k) plan or an individual retirement account, after-tax returns shown are not relevant to your investment.
-The after-tax returns on distributions and sale of Fund shares may be higher than returns before taxes due to the effect of a tax benefit an investor may receive from the realization of capital losses that would have been incurred on the sale of Fund shares.
+If you own shares of the Global Select Fund in a tax-deferred account, such as a 401(k) plan or an individual retirement account, after-tax returns on distributions and sale of Fund shares may be higher than returns before taxes due to the effect of a tax benefit an investor may receive from the realization of capital losses that would have been incurred on the sale of Fund shares.